boringops-hq/boringops-articles/articles/boringops_a_rebuttal.md

 ---
-title: "A BoringOps Rebuttal"
-excerpt: "BoringOps: The Uncomfortable Truths Nobody Wants to Hear"
+title: "BoringOps: The Uncomfortable Truths Nobody Wants to Hear"
+#excerpt: "The hardest part of doing boring work is explaining why you didn't do exciting work."
 header:
   teaser: /assets/images/metronome.png
 tags: [consistency, infrastructure]
 layout: single
+classes: wide
 ---

-# BoringOps: The Uncomfortable Truths Nobody Wants to Hear

 > The hardest part of doing boring work is explaining why you didn't do exciting work.